msz/trellis/README.md

 ### The aggregator class
 The aggregator class setup is similar to model setup.
 All aggregators inherit from LazyAggregator.
 One additional thing that you need to do is to setup a mapping from models to the aggregator.
 It is done through an AutoMapper-like fluent API.

-The simplest use case is declaring only model types that the aggregator is using and LazyAPI will automatically map all properties with corresponding names and types from models to the aggregator.
+The simplest use case is declaring only model types that the aggregator is using and Trellis will automatically map all properties with corresponding names and types from models to the aggregator.
 In more advanced cases, an explicit mapping definition is required.

 The models that the aggregator is using all have to have the same ID.
 If an ID is different, it means the model requires a separate aggregator as it is a different entity.